I562818/xsc-cap/supportedFeatures.md

 - Renaming the annotations.

-- Creating Proxy Table entities for Hana Native object ".hdbtable"
+- Creating Proxy Table entities for Hana Native object ".hdbtable".

-- Creating Proxy Views for Hana Native object ".hdbcalculationview"
+- Creating Proxy Views for Hana Native object ".hdbcalculationview".

-- Creating Proxy Hdbview for Hana Native object ".hdbview"
+- Creating Proxy Hdbview for Hana Native object ".hdbview".

-- Creating Proxy Hdbfunction for Hana Native object ".hdbtablefunction"
+- Creating Proxy Hdbfunction for Hana Native object ".hdbtablefunction".

+- Support for [type of](https://cap.cloud.sap/docs/cds/cdl#typereferences) operator is provided.

+- Converting Join, Aggregation, Union and Projection in calculation views into supported format.

+- In calculation Views unsupported data types date(), day(), time() and counter datatype ( Integer )  are converted into respective supported data types daydate(), daytime(), secondtime() and counter datatype ( BIGINT ) .

+- The SAP HANA Application Migration Assistant performs the following type conversions on these files: ".hdbtable", ".hdbprocedure", ".hdbfunction", ".hdbdropcreatetable", ".hdbtrigger", ".hdblibrary", ".hdbstructuredprivilege", ".hdbview", ".hdbindex", ".hdbconstraint", ".hdbtablefunction", ".hdbsequence" :

+    - ALPHANUM is changed to NVARCHAR
+    - TEXT is changed to NCLOB
+    - SHORTTEXT is changed to NVARCHAR
+    - CHAR is changed to VARCHAR

+- In calculation views the values inside ```&quot;``` for filter and formula fields are converted to uppercase.